-The bad news is the larger your team gets, the more work this task can keep creating so that you need to be clear on:
+The bad news is the larger your team gets, the more work this task can keep creating.

-- how systematic & efficient your Virtual Assistant is managing their role &
+- how systematically and efficiently your Virtual Assistant is managing their role, and

 - where the areas of greatest importance that your CRM Manager needs to stay focused on are.

-Depending on how complex of a workload you want to give to your CRM Manager, you can imagine it’s going to take them anywhere from 10 – 20 work hours per agent per month to keep everything fully up-to-date with all the information well managed and centralized.
+Depending on how complex of a workload you want to give to your CRM Manager, it’s going to take them anywhere from 10 – 20 work hours per agent per month.

 That means per agent, a CRM Manager Virtual Assistant might spend anywhere from 30 minutes – 1 hour per workday: